mstocco/mariostoc.co/content/traininglog/20201018-ironman2021-45weeksout.md

 <!---->
 By the time I hit _Helmcken Road_, things started to perk up and by the time I got half way back to _Admirals Road_, I was popping off the ground as if I had rested for a week.

 Even though I was out there for less time than last Sunday's run, I came within a kilometre in distance and ten metres of elevation gain of last week.
 The sunny weather window I had today may have helped a bit too.

-### Run Map
+I finished this run with a great runner's high.

+### Sunday's View Royal Route
 ![Run Map](/assets/jpg/runmap-20201018.jpeg)

 <!---->